ChrisLetter/Dotfiles/readme.md

 ## Installation

-The dotfiles are stored in a separate folder to facilitate easier backup with Git and keeping the configuration organized.
+The dotfiles are not stored in the home directory, but in a separate folder to facilitate easier backup with Git and keeping the configuration organized.
 This means that the files need to be symlinked to the home directory.
 You can use stow to automate this process.

 ```bash